-Constituency statutes enable directors to give weight to the interests of stakeholders, but all of them are silent on the crucial question of how directors should weigh and balance the interests of shareholders and stakeholders.
+While constituency statutes enable directors to give weight to the interests of stakeholders, all of them are silent on the crucial question of how directors should weigh and balance the interests of shareholders and stakeholders.
 They provide no criteria, metrics, or even generic guidance on how directors are expected to use this discretionary power.
 In fact, many statutes even give directors the freedom to decide which individuals or groups should be considered stakeholders of the corporation.

-This crucial aspect was viewed as a radical departure from the traditional notion that directors should evaluate acquisition offers on the basis of whether or not they maximize value for shareholders.
-For example, in 1990 a prominent scholar and former Commissioner of the Securities and Exchange Commission observed that the new legislation espoused an “idea . . . that [was] novel” and “contrary to long standing legal principles.”
-In the absence of any weighing criteria, such a novel idea meant that directors had been granted the power to negotiate with the acquirer benefits and protections for stakeholders even if costly to shareholders.
-For example, corporate leaders may turn down an acquisition offer that is profitable for shareholders, on the grounds that it would result in an unacceptable loss of local jobs.
+This grant of discretion to take stakeholders’ interests into account during takeover situations was viewed as a radical departure from the traditional view that directors should evaluate acquisition offers on the basis of whether or not they maximize value for shareholders.
+For example, in 1990, a prominent scholar and former Commissioner of the Securities and Exchange Commission observed that the new legislation espoused an “idea . . . that [was] novel” and “contrary to long standing legal principles.”
+In the absence of any specified weighing criteria, such a novel idea meant that directors had been granted the power to negotiate terms with respect to benefits and protections for stakeholders with potential acquirer even if this course could prove costly to shareholders.
+For example, corporate leaders may potentially reject an acquisition offer that is profitable for shareholders on the grounds that it would result in an unacceptable loss of local jobs.
 Similarly, they may bargain to obtain the acquirer’s commitment not to close the local plant for a given period, even if this would result in a lower premium.

 Some commentators believe that the constituency statutes should be interpreted narrowly, in a merely “instrumental” way.
-According to this interpretation, directors are allowed to give weight to the interests of stakeholders only to the extent they are instrumentally related to those of shareholders.
-Therefore, they may not favor stakeholders at the expense of shareholders, like in the aforementioned examples.
-This interpretation was proposed, most notably, by the American Bar Association (ABA), which recommended that these statutes be read as a codification of existing common law, namely that directors may give consideration to the interests of stakeholders as long as there is a “rationally related benefit to shareholders.”
+According to this approach, directors may give weight to the interests of stakeholders only to the extent they are instrumentally related to those of shareholders.
+Therefore, directors may not favor stakeholders at the expense of shareholders, as presented in the aforementioned examples.
+This line of interpretation was proposed, most notably, by the American Bar Association (ABA), which recommended that these statutes be read as a codification of existing common law; namely that directors may give consideration to the interests of stakeholders as long as there is a “rationally related benefit to shareholders.”

-As explained below, however, this is not a plausible interpretation of these statutes.
-To begin, it is inconsistent with the explicit language of several constituency statutes.
-Some states (Iowa, New York, Pennsylvania, Nevada, and Georgia) expressly deny that any constituencies may have a dominant weight over the others.
+As explained below, however, this position does not represent a plausible interpretation of these statutes.
+First, this position is inconsistent with the explicit language of several constituency statutes.
+Some states (Georgia, Iowa, Nevada, New York, and Pennsylvania ) expressly reject the idea that any one constituency may have a dominant weight over the others.
 In particular, Iowa expressly provides that directors are allowed to conclude that one or more stakeholder factors outweigh “the financial or other benefits to the corporation or a shareholder or group of shareholders.”
 New York provides that directors have no obligation to “consider or afford any particular weight” to any shareholder or stakeholder factors.
 Pennsylvania states that directors are not required “to regard any corporate interest or the interests of any particular group . . . as a dominant or controlling interest or factor.”
-The Nevada statute expressly grants directors the power to decide which weight the interest of a given person or group should have in this deliberation.
-And the Georgia statute states that no corporate constituency (arguably, including shareholders) has a right to be preferred over others.
+The Nevada statute expressly grants directors the power to decide which weight the interest of a given person or group should be accorded in a particular deliberation, and the Georgia statute states that no corporate constituency (arguably, including shareholders) has a right to be preferred over others.